Triger-53/NIOS/Content/Advanced/Entrepreneurship/Module 1.md

-This is a detailed overview of the core concepts of entrepreneurship, covering what it is, who an entrepreneur is, and why it is important, drawing entirely from the provided sources.

----

 ## I. Introduction to Entrepreneurship (Lesson 1)

 Entrepreneurship is often described as the **ultimate career in capitalism**.
 If you are hard-working, smart, creative, willing to take risks, and good with people, you are inherently driven towards this path.